eric-hermosis/learning-dynamics/index.md

 Where $h$ is the unit of action and $k$ is the unit of information, which are introduced to maintain consistent units.

-The problem with this formulation is that it leads to a dynamics in which the model evolves in closed orbits.
+The problem with this formulation is that it leads to dynamics in which the model evolves in closed orbits.
 To address this, we introduce a coupling of the intensive parameters with the temperature of the form:

 $$
 Y_{i} = \beta X_{i} \qquad i = 1, ..., d